abbas-taher/decision-tree-algorithm-example/README.md

           return bestFeature                          # return an best feature index

-The code above is used to find the feature that can produce the highest information gain (across all feature values) for the given set of labels.
-Initiallt the function calcualte the baseEntropy for the dataset as a whole (which will be used to compare information gain) in the end.
-Then for each feature it calculated the featureEntropy (featEntropy) by dividing the dataset into various subgroup according based on the
+The code above is used to find the feature that can produce the highest information gain (across all its feature values) for the given set of labels.
+Initially the function calcualte the baseEntropy for all labels of dataset (which will be used to compare information gain).
+Then for each feature it calculates the featEntropy (feature Entropy) by dividing the dataset into various subgroup.

-The above code creates "ranks0" - a key/value pair RDD by taking the key (URL) from the links RDD and assigning the value = 1.0 to it.
-Ranks0 is the initial ranks RDD and it is populated with the seed number 1.0 (please see diagram below).
-In the 3rd part of the program we shall see how this ranks RDD is recalculated at each iteration and eventually converges, after 20 iterations, into the PageRank probability scores mentioned previously.
+    Dataset: [[1, 1, 'yes'], [1, 1, 'yes'],
+              [1, 0, 'no'], [0, 1, 'no'], [0, 1, 'no'],
+              [1, 1, 'maybe'], [0, 0, 'maybe']]

+    labels: ['yes', 'yes', 'no', 'no', 'no', 'maybe', 'maybe'] => baseEntropy = 1.5566567074628228

+    indx=0; feature=non-surfacing
+    label groups: [['yes', 'yes', 'no', 'maybe'], ['no', 'no', 'maybe']] =>  featEntropy=1.2506982145947811

+    label groups:  ['yes', 'yes', 'no', 'no', 'maybe'], ['no', 'maybe'] indx=1; feature=flippers
+    => featEntropy=1.3728057820624016

+    So the bestFeat=0  (on-surfacing to split)

+When we look at the two label groups we see that non-surfacing splits the labels more unifo It is important to note the the choosen feature is not the one that created the highest Entropy but rather the one that created the least because the information gain increases when Entropy decreases (because of the minus sign between baseEntropy and featEntropy).
+A

 ## Part 3: Looping and Calculating Contributions & Recalculating Ranks